-Working abnormal or long hours have long been linked with depression, anxiety and even coronary heart disease.
+Working abnormal or long hours has long been linked with depression, anxiety and even coronary heart disease.
 Crucially, the importance of weekend recovery has also been correlated with weekly job performance and personal initiative.
 While further research revealed psychological detachment during off-work time, reduced emotional exhaustion caused by high job demands and helped people stay engaged.

 So, if we know all this, it begs the question: why are we still letting work invade our precious weekends?